Back to Black: Post-production

 Tom Elmhirst, who mixed the single "You Know I'm No Good", was enlisted to help with the mixing of the album at Metropolis Records.
 He first received Ronson's original mix, which he described as being "radical in terms of panning, kind of Beatlesque".
 He continued, "The drums, for instance, were all panned to one side".
 He attempted to mix "Love Is a Losing Game" in the same manner he did with "Rehab", but felt it was not right to do so.
-Elmhirst mixed "Rehab", but when he first received the multitrack of the song, the track amount was minimal.
+Elmhirst mixed "Rehab", but when he first received the multitrack of the song, many tracks remained unused.
 Therefore, Ronson went to London to record strings, brass and percussion in one of Metropolis' tracking rooms.

 After these instruments were added, the song had garnered a "retro, '60s soul, R&B" feel to it.
 Elmhirst added a contemporary sound to the song as well, while Ronson wanted to keep the mix sparse and not overproduced.
 The album was mastered by Stuart Hawkes at Metropolis.